nus-cs2103-AY2021S2/tp/docs/team/kangtinglee.md

     * Highlights: This is non-trivial to do because of the immutable nature of objects within the source code.
-When an edit is processed, all orders that utilize the dish needs to be collated, their new ingredient requirements calculated and checked, and then this new edited `Dish` object needs to be propagated throughout the order database.
-This was also non-trivial because of the hierarchical nature of the objects.
-For instance, when `Ingredient` items are edited, this edit needs to be propagated to all menu items that use them and then all uncompleted orders that depend on these menu items also need to be edited.
+When an edit is processed, all orders that utilize the dish needs to be collated, ingredient requirements calculated and checked, and then new edited `Dish` object propagated.
+This was also non-trivial by the hierarchical nature of the objects.
+For instance, when `Ingredient` items are edited, this edit needs to be propagated to all menu items and then the affect orders.

 * **New Feature**: Data link for order add/edit ([#138](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/138 "#138"), [#159](https://github.com/AY2021S2-CS2103T-W15-3/tp/issues/159 "#159"), [#245](https://github.com/AY2021S2-CS2103T-W15-3/tp/pull/245 "#245"))
     * What it does: Checks that orders can be fulfilled before